sharifX/reading-list/reading.md

 41. Single & Single by John Le Carré; 2021/08/15
 42. The Three-Body Problem by Cixin Liu (translated by Ken Liu); 2021/08/30
 43. Braiding Sweetgrass by Robin Wall Kimmerer; 2021/09/25
+44. The Island of Missing Trees by Elif Shafak; 2021/10/13